Frequently asked questions

 Where can I find technical help for the Corona-Warn-App?

-Answers from the developers (including SAP) to the most common technical questions about the Corona-Warn-App can be found in this and or call Freephone +49 800 754 000 1.
+Answers from the developers (including SAP) to the most common technical questions about the Corona-Warn-App can be found in this FAQ and Blog or call Freephone +49 800 754 000 1.
 The line is open Monday to Saturday from 07:00 to 22:00 (except for public holidays).

-The app will help to curb the spread of COVID-19.
+The app should help to curb the spread of COVID-19.
 It documents the digital encounter between two smartphones.
 This allows the app to quickly inform you if you had contact with a person diagnosed with COVID-19.
 The faster you receive this information, the lower the risk that many people will become infected.
 That is why the app is an effective means of curbing the corona virus, along with hygiene measures such as hand washing, social distancing and using everyday face masks.
 The Federal Government supports the app because it serves the protection and health of the community.

 The Corona-Warn-App informs you if you have been near a person for a longer period who is later diagnosed with the corona virus.
 This enables you to quickly react accordingly, and not run the risk of unknowingly continuing to spread the virus.
 The manual process of tracking infections used to date will be greatly accelerated with this digital assistance.
-This is especially important now that more and more people are meeting again, in order to curb the spread of the virus.
+This is especially important when more people are meeting up, in order to curb the spread of the virus.
 The app runs on your smartphone while you go about your everyday activities.
 It recognises other smartphones nearby which also have the app enabled.
 The app then stores their random Bluetooth IDs (random IDs) for a limited period of time.
 These encrypted IDs (random IDs) do not allow connections to be made to you or your location.

 The Corona-Warn-App uses Bluetooth technology to measure the distance and duration of the encounter between people who have installed the app.
 The smartphones "remember" encounters if the criteria determined by the RKI on distance and time are met.
 The devices then exchange temporary encrypted random IDs.
 If people using the app test positive for the corona virus, they can inform other users on a voluntary basis.
 Then the random IDs of the person diagnosed with COVID-19 are made available to all people who are using the Corona-Warn-App.
 If you have installed the app, it will check whether you have had contact with the person diagnosed with COVID-19 for you.
 This check is only performed on your smartphone.
 If it is positive, the app will display a warning.
 At no point in time does this procedure allow connections to be made to you or your location.